Tokenisation Algorithms

 Encoding — apply the merges

-To tokenise new text, split each word into characters and apply the learned merges in the order they were learned.
-That ordering is what makes BPE deterministic and reproducible.
+To tokenise new text, split each word into characters and apply the learned merges in the order they were learned — more frequent merges apply first.

 BPE encode